-Paragraph 16:
+Paragraph 16

-Each Member and CNCP participating in the Trachurus murphyi fishery shall provide the Executive Secretary a list of vessels (Fishing vessels as defined in Article 1(h) of the Convention) they have authorised to fish in the fishery in accordance with Article 25 of the Convention and shall provide data in respect of those vessels in accordance with paragraph 5 of CMM 2.05 and other relevant CMMs adopted by the Commission.
+Each Member and CNCP participating in the Trachurus murphyi fishery shall provide the Executive Secretary a list of vessels (Fishing vessels as defined in Article 1 (1)(h) of the Convention) they have authorized to fish in the fishery in accordance with Article 25 of the Convention and CMM 05-2016 (Record of Vessels) and other relevant CMMs adopted by the Commission.
 They shall also notify the Executive Secretary of the vessels that are actively fishing or engaged in transhipment in the Convention Area within 20 days of the end of each month.
-The Executive secretary shall maintain lists of the vessels so notified and will make them available on the SPRFMO website.
+The Executive Secretary shall maintain lists of the vessels so notified and will make them available on the SPRFMO website.